Undergraduate Students | Academic Integrity

 Notice and Procedural Review

-Upon receipt of a referral, the Assistant Director for Academic Integrity will notify the student of the report and schedule a procedural review with the student.
+Upon receipt of a referral, an academic integrity staff member will notify the student of the report and schedule a procedural review with the student.

 The notice will include a copy of the instructor’s report with all supporting documentation; the date, time, and location of the procedural review, which will be held no sooner than five university class days from the date of the notice; and the Student Guide to Academic Dishonesty.